tomasz90/debounce-me/README.md

 There are already few libraries in PlatformIO, but none of them were perfect, or even work properly.
 I think this library is outstanding for its simplicity and efficiency.

+## Features
+- debounce buttons
+- short click
+- long click
+- double click
+- simultaneous click

 Below is simple example how to use it.
-Notice that for only two hypothetical buttons, you can define as much as 6 behaviors (pressedA, pressedB, pressedLongA, pressedLongB, combinationAB, combinationLongAB) and for 3 buttons you can define up to 14 behaviors!!!
-Use `pollOnce()` - to call only once in setup, or `poll()` - to call constantly inside a loop.
+Use `pollOnce()` - to call only once in a setup, or `poll()` - to call constantly inside a loop.

 ```c++
 #include <Arduino.h>